rciddagoni/TECO-code-coverage/README.md

 ### TYPESCRIPT PROJECT
-[info] suitable if you use webpack to compile your project and your output javascript contains not only your team's code but also third party code.
-This makes it hard to do a test coverage because python script that injects instrumentCode function can't tell which code is which and doing it manually can be impossible task for large files.
-So, you can inject instrumentCode function directly into typescript code of yours (there is typescript module included in this project) and instrument only code that comes from your team.
-After injection, you compile your project as usual but with instrumentCode function injected where needed.

 - backup your project before start.
 - find self.REGEX_LIST in instrument2.py and modify regex collection if you need.
 Tested regex for typescript files: